antononcube/MathematicaForPrediction/MarkdownDocuments/Classification-and-Association-Rules-for-Census-Income-Data.md

 # **Classification and association rules for census income data**
-Original posted at [MathematicaForPrediction at WordPress](https://mathematicaforprediction.wordpress.com/) on March 30, 2014 by Anton Antonov
+Originally posted at [MathematicaForPrediction at WordPress](https://mathematicaforprediction.wordpress.com/) on March 30, 2014 by Anton Antonov

 ## Introduction